strapro/thesis/README.md

 For more information about the docker image you can visit [the docker hub page](https://hub.docker.com/r/strapro/thesis)

 For more information about the Ferret plagiarism checker tool you can visit [the project's github page](https://github.com/petercrlane/ferret)

+To view the charts generated from the results visit this [preview](http://htmlpreview.github.io/?https://github.com/strapro/thesis/blob/master/charts/index.html)